ICC 2017 to be Held in the U.S.

 “Anyone affiliated with USGIF is invited to submit,” Anderson said.

-on their originality, interest to cartographers, and likelihood of advancing the discipline.
+Submissions will be assessed on their originality, interest to cartographers, and likelihood of advancing the discipline.
 Submissions may be technical or creative, scientific or experiential, individual or institutional in scope and approach.

 “We still use the term ‘cartography’ because it has a great tradition with us, and every time we say that people think in terms of paper maps on walls,” Anderson said.
 “But cartography has been modernized like everything else, to include computers, databases, navigation systems, and geographic analysis—whether for environmental impacts, urban planning, location analyses, and more.
 There are all kinds of uses of geographic information and studies.
 They are all an important part of what will be displayed at ICC 2017.”